Going Dutch: What is a collective pension scheme?

 But you do not know for sure how much you will get out - i.e. how big your pension will be.

-As a result, the government wants to allow Dutch-style "collective" defined contribution schemes, known as CDCs.
+As a result, the chancellor has announced he wants to allow more Dutch-style "collective" defined contribution schemes, known as CDCs.

 What does a collective scheme do?